Inferno Movie – Travel to the Filming Locations

 • The Grand Canal where you can take a romantic gondola ride or stroll along the sidewalks visiting little restaurants or shops along the way.

-• The Rialto Bridge on the Grand Canal is probably the most famous bridge in Venice.
+• The Rialto Bridge on the Grand Canal is probably the most famous in Venice.

 • Visit some of the churches from the movie, like the San Simeone Piccolo or the San Geremia

-• St Mark’s Square, or Piazza San Marco in Italian, is an incredibly famous landmark not only for its history but a number of movies and shows filmed at this particular location.
+• St Mark’s Square, or Piazza San Marco in Italian, is an incredibly famous landmark not only for its history but several movies and shows filmed at this particular location.
 While there visit the Doge’s Palace, also in the movie!

 • Inferno Movie - Venice